bozsahin/cogs579/README.md

 This is the web home when I teach it.
 This page is the course syllabus.

+<b>Lectures</b> Tuesdays, 11.40-14.30, at room S03 of the Informatics Institute

 <b>Lecturer</b> Cem Bozsahin (Spring 2022)

 <b>TA</b> TBA